rotaki/tpcc-runner/README.md

 For example, `./tpcc_silo 2 5 20` will create tables with 2 warehouses and executes TPC-C using 5 threads for 20 seconds.
 ​
 ### YCSB
-​
-- To build SILO with YCSB
+​To build SILO with YCSB
 ​
 ```sh
 mkdir build